1 min readAlphazed Team

-Teaching Arabic with Games and Curiosity
+Teaching Arabic Using Games and Curiosity — No to Rote Learning

 Why gamified learning works better than memorization for teaching Arabic to children, and how Amal implements play-based education.